 “Bliss was it to be in that dawn alive;

 But to be young was very heaven!”

 I quoted, the poem fresh in my mind.

 “As for any pillar talk, I’m now more like a Pillar of Hercules” continued this historical oracle.
-“A port of entry guiding my students into the realm of the unknown.
+“A port of entry guiding my students into the realm of the recondite.
 Mind you I’ve done all right for myself,” he went on cautiously, as if he were rather embarrassed by his status.
 “You might call it poetic justice.
-I’ve worked hard to get here and copped my share of flak on the way.
+I’ve worked hard to get here and copped my share of flak on my fuselage.
 All par for the course.”

 Take a Proper Gander.

-He replied’ Each generation discovers itself and finds its own expression through the Promethean output of its most talented members.
+’ Not all members of a generation experience the same early events in the same way, as race, ethnicity, gender, and social class also color our life.
+Each generation discovers itself and finds its own expression through the Promethean output of its most talented members.
 ‘Do you have any particular one in mind?’’, he asked.
-‘Is it today’s ‘Love Generation’ with long haired hippy girls and guys in velvet pants with spangles and flowered shirts walking around carefree, eating macrobiotic food, hugging trees.’
+‘Is it today’s ‘Love Generation’ with long haired hippy girls and guys in velvet pants with spangles, love beads and flowered shirts, eating macrobiotic food, traipsing around carefree .’

 ‘I’m interested in the so called ‘Angry Young Men’”, I replied.